MORGANlTE/selfhosted-user-emojis-for-free/README.md

 <small> Search command</small>

+There are other options to rename and delete the emojis too.

 ## Contributing

 Feel free to contribute any cogs or features you would like to see.
 Open a pull request or shoot me a dm on Discord: `_morganite`.